 From our collection, we offer several of these special works of art to our friends, in order to raise money for the development of the Alexander Sculpture Garden.

-Dante at the Gate of Dis, by B. John Zavrel
+Dante meets the black demon, by B. John Zavrel

 If you are interested, please contact John Zavrel, Museum of European Art, 10545 Main Street, Clarence, New York 14031 for more information.
 Ey e-mail, firstname.lastname@example.org